 Blue/Green Deployment

-The Blue/Green deployment strategy, also known as the Red/Black strategy, is one of the more advanced strategies.
-The blue-green strategy involved deploying two versions of the application at the same time.
+The Blue/Green deployment strategy, also known as the Red/Black strategy, is one of the more advanced deployment strategies.
+The blue-green strategy involves deploying two versions of the application at the same time.
 While both versions are deployed, only one of the versions is live i.e. accessible by end users.

 You can create both deployments using the rolling updates strategy, but attach a load balancer service to only the blue version of the application.
 Then, you can gradually attach a load balancer to the green deployment and remove the one for the blue.